 A collaborative on a Black/queer living & cultural experience in an RV exploring sustainable + unique ways of living and traveling while following their acting, writing, filmmaking dreams.
 The artists’ journey will be documented through video and photos.

-The three artists will create interrelated work that builds community through practice of movement, conversation, and personal transformation.
+The three artists create interrelated work that builds community through practice of movement, conversation and personal transformation.

 Clyde Estey, Jr., is a third-generation basket maker carrying forward the Ojibwe tradition of Black Ash basketry, and Kent Estey’s preferred artform is painting on canvas.
-These artists, both born and raised in the White Earth Nation, will collaborate on a work reflective of their shared artistic upbringing.
+These artists, both born and raised in the White Earth Nation, collaborated on a work reflective of their shared artistic upbringing.

 Clyde Estey, Jr.

-City Mischief Murals in collaboration with Indigenous Roots is creating a mural celebrating four Twin Cities multicultural women dancers, Mary Anne Quiroz (Mexika Aztec), Holly Henning (Anishinaabe), Djenane Saint-Juste (Haitian) and Sghne Xgino (Hmong).
-The women will be painted in their traditional regalia, showing them standing in unity, representing various cultures & traditions.
+City Mischief Murals in collaboration with Indigenous Roots created a mural celebrating four Twin Cities multicultural women dancers, Mary Anne Quiroz (Mexika Aztec), Holly Henning (Anishinaabe), Djenane Saint-Juste (Haitian) and Sghne Xgino (Hmong).
+The women were painted in their traditional regalia, showing them standing in unity, representing various cultures & traditions.